thesps/conifer/README.md

 pip install conifer
 ```

 Building FPGA firmware requires tools from Xilinx - a High Level Synthesis tool and Vivado, depending on the choice of backend.
-We recommend the most recent version Vivado ML and Vitis HLS 2022.2.
+We recommend a recent version Vivado ML and Vitis HLS.
+The latest validate tool version is 2024.1.
+Modelsim and GHDL are additionally supported for VHDL backend simulation.

 Using the C++ backends requires JSON header files from [here](https://github.com/nlohmann/json).
 Clone or download the repository, and set the environment variable `JSON_ROOT` to the JSON include path.
-Xilinx's arbitrary precision header files (e.g. `ap_fixed.h`) are required to use these type for emulation.
-They are automatically found if you have source the Xilinx HLS toolchain, but you can also find them [here](https://github.com/Xilinx/HLS_arbitrary_Precision_Types).
-If using the C++ backend without a Vivado installation, clone or download Xilinx's repository, and set the environment variable `XILINX_HLS` to the include path.
+Xilinx's arbitrary precision header files (e.g. `ap_fixed.h`) are required for the C++, Xilinx HLS, and VHDL backends.
+They are automatically found if you have sourced the Xilinx HLS toolchain, but you can also find them [here](https://github.com/Xilinx/HLS_arbitrary_Precision_Types).
+If using the C++ backend without a Vivado installation, clone or download Xilinx's repository, and set the environment variable `XILINX_AP_INCLUDE` to the include path.

 # About
 Conifer converts from popular BDT training frameworks, and can emit code projects in different FPGA languages.

 Available converters:
-- scikit-learn
+- `scikit-learn`
-- xgboost
+- `xgboost`
-- ONNX - giving access to other training libraries such as lightGBM and CatBoost with ONNXMLTools
+- `ONNX` - giving access to other training libraries such as lightGBM and CatBoost with ONNXMLTools
-- TMVA
+- `TMVA`
-- Tensorflow Decision Forest (tf_df)
+- `ydf`

 Available backends:
 - Xilinx HLS - for best results use latest Vitis HLS, but Vivado HLS is also supported (conifer uses whichever is on your `$PATH`)